hollyschinsky/spotify-browser/module5.md

                </div>
            </li>

-2. In the above swipeouts we have buttons that require some handlers to invoke code to actually do something when clicked.
+2. In the above definition we have buttons in the `swipeout-actions-right` and `swipeout-actions-left` that require some handlers to invoke code to actually do something when clicked.
 In this step we will add the handling for them.

-    {{@index}} - number of current item in list
+  - Note the `data-item="{{@index}}"` syntax.
+This will pass the index of the item clicked on so we can then reference the right item in the code.

+3. Add a Page Init handler

+        myApp.onPageInit('list', function (page) {

+        });'

-#### Favorites Handling
+4. Add Favorites Handling

 The `star` button indicates that the user can add this item as a favorite.
-Open **my-app.js** and add the following into the list page init handler:
+Open **my-app.js** and add the following into the list page init handler created in the previous step `myApp.onPageInit('list', function (page) {...`

     $$(page.container).find('.favorite').on('click', function (e) {
-         e.stopPropagation();
          var item = page.context[this.dataset.item]; //this.dataset.item returns data held in data-item attribute set in template myApp.alert(item.name + ' added to favorites!');
      });

->It will simply alert at the moment but you could extend this to add to an array of favorites and then display it in another view.
+   In the above, note the use of the `page.context[this.dataset.item];` As noted above, we passed the index of the current item clicked on the `data-item` attribute.
+Here we use it to retrieve that index from the page context.
+The page context is the array of results we received and supplied for the list template.

-#### Preview Handling
+5. Add Preview Handling

 The left swipeout `play` button indicates the user can click it to play a preview of this item.
 Open **my-app.js** and add the following into the list page init handler as well:

     $$(page.container).find('.preview').on('click', function (e) {
-        e.stopPropagation();
         var item = page.context[this.dataset.item]; //this.dataset.item returns data held in data-item attribute set in template

         myApp.alert("Previewing " + item.name);